IgnacioCruz94/Calculator-/README.md

 - Closure enables the use of nested functions that are used to get the values created in the execution context of that of the parent function.
 - They can prove as a perfect solution while solving a problem of hierarchy in any program.
 - The purpose of a closure is to extend the life cycle of a local variable.
 After the function is executed, the local variable cannot be released by memory, and then the external can access the variable.
+- We can use closures to create another functions.

 ## **¿What is data hiding and encapsulation?**